afpineda/OpenSourceSimWheelESP32/doc/hardware/setups/setup6/Setup6_en.md

 ## Circuit layout

 Open the [circuit layout](./setup6.diy) using [DIY Layout Creator](https://github.com/bancika/diy-layout-creator).
-If you nead a clear view of the back traces, hide the wires in DIY by hitting `CTRL+5`.
+If you need a clear view of the back traces, hide the wires in DIY by hitting `CTRL+5`.

 ![Setup #6 circuit layout](./setup6.png)